nwisbeta/github.io/pages/app_design/responsiveness.md

 folder: app_design
 ---

-Apps must be adaptive to different orientations, screen sizes and devices including smartphones and tablets (iOS Human Interface Guidelines), including adaptability to tablet device
+Apps must adapt to different orientations, screen sizes and devices including smartphones and tablets (iOS Human Interface Guidelines).

-Consideration must be given to:
+Designs must consider:
-* Priority content display (iOS Human Interface Guidelines)
+* What content has the highest priority to appear in the display (iOS Human Interface Guidelines)
-* Maintenance of overall app layout and appearance (iOS Human Interface Guidelines)
+* How to retain the overall app layout and appearance across devices (iOS Human Interface Guidelines)
-* Using available screen space (iOS Human Interface Guidelines)
+* How to use available screen space effectively (iOS Human Interface Guidelines)
 * Applying readability margins on larger devices to keep text lines short enough for easy reading (iOS Human Interface Guidelines)
-* Adequate margins and spacing (iOS Human Interface Guidelines)
+* Ensuring adequate margins and spacing (iOS Human Interface Guidelines)

 ### Tablet information display example